Henna Treatment For Hair: Preparing My Natural Hair For Colour

 Speaking of summer, this is the season that many of us dabble in colour to brighten up our look and switch it up for the season of beach parties and BBQs.

-I’m not sure where the tradition of me applying to henna to my hair before I colour it came about.
+I’m not sure where the tradition of me applying henna to my hair before I colour it came about.
 Somewhere in my mind, I think that the strengthening and conditioning properties of henna help to prepare the hair for the brutality of the bleach.
 There isn’t any other way to get the colours I like without bleach!

 Henna is an all natural, plant-based powder that results in smoother, shinier hair because it is able to completely coat and fill in any rough spots on frayed cuticles.
 Many believe that this locks moisture out, but this couldn’t be further from the truth.
 You can still oil and condition your hair as needed.